 Concern #5: Consultants are more expensive than a full-time marketing manager

 In reality: Most marketing manager roles require 2-4 years of experience to help keep the costs down, but the marketing manager’s responsibilities quickly expand to more experienced expectations.
 This often leads to learning on the fly quickly and costly results.
-If you are asking a marketing manager to handle senior-level strategy, we would go so far to say you are being unfair to them and possibly setting them up for failure.
+If you are asking a marketing manager to handle senior-level strategy, we would go so far as to say you are being unfair to them and possibly setting them up for failure.

 When business owners are looking at the cost of a marketing manager, they often leave out the hidden costs.
 These costs include desk space, equipment, phone line, email, health insurance, benefits, and compensations.
 In other words, the actual cost of a marketing manager is base salary + 18% – 26% overhead.

-Hiring a brand strategy and marketing consulting firm does not require overhead costs and you work with experienced senior-level professionals who are dedicated to you.
-Many consulting firms have can pull the best team together to develop and execute your brand strategy at a lower cost.
+Hiring a brand strategy and marketing consulting agency does not require overhead costs and you work with experienced senior-level professionals who are dedicated to you.
+Many consulting firms can pull the best team together to develop and execute your brand strategy at a lower cost.
 This is often done by establishing a monthly contract or retainer rather than charge by the hour and allows the partnership to run smoothly and cost-effectively.

 Let’s look at an example of a cost breakdown: